usama0517/Node-tutorial/README.md

-This is A Code which I write while learning node js and express crash course from a youtube channel called net Ninja
+This is A Code which I write while practicing node js and express crash course from a youtube channel called net Ninja